 Previously oiled decking

 Decking that has been previously oiled should be fairly straight forward to restore.
-Clean thoroughly with a suitable decking cleaner then apply a decking oil.
+Clean thoroughly with a suitable decking cleaner then apply a fresh coat of oil.
 Oil-based decking treatments are available in a range of clear and coloured finishes.
 Oils with anti-slip properties are perfect for decking steps or decked areas at pubs and other commercial areas where safety is a key concern.

 When installing new wooden garden decking, there are several steps that will help to keep it in tip top condition for longer.
 It’s worth spending a little more time from the outset to reduce potential problems in the future, saving time and money.

 When buying new decking, soft or hardwood, it’s worth shopping around for the best decking deals.
 Buying decking online can work out cheaper than from many of the usual retail chains and has the added convenience of having the decking delivered to your home.
 End of season sales towards the end of the summer months is also a great time to bag a bargain as old decking stock is cleared.

 Softwood decking care

 Before installing softwood decking, we recommend that all decking boards and posts are first treated with a wood preservative, all sides including the sawn ends.
 Wood preservers offer protection against the most common wood related problems including mould, algae and insect attack.
 Applying 2 coats to all sides and soaking all sawn ends in a quality wood preservative will help to protect decking timbers from these threats.

 Once the wood preservative has fully dried, usually 24 to 48 hours for most, even though they may feel touch dry in 8 hours or less, decking boards are ready for the main decking treatment, usually in the form of an oil, decking stain or decking paint.